A Year After a Revolution: A Syrian Trip Report

 Lobby of Hotel Al-Andalus

-I spent the rest of my afternoon aimlessly wandering the streets, snapping photos of anything I came across.
+I spent the rest of my afternoon aimlessly wandering the streets, snapping photos of anything interesting I came across.

 The Aleppo Citadel as seen from street level.
 The castle was heavily damaged during the Battle of Aleppo (2012-2016).